 First of all, let’s look at this word ‘fluency’.
 Fluency is a bit like the word ‘good’ or ‘well’.
-If you say ‘I’m fluent in a language’, that actually means you are very fluent.
-If you say ‘I speak a language well’, it means that you speak it well.
+If you say ‘I’m fluent in a language’, this is usually interpreted to mean you are very fluent.
+It’s the same as saying I speak X language well.
+It means that you speak it well.
 If you say ‘I speak the language quite well’ or ‘I’m quite fluent’, that actually suggests something less.

 I once saw a video which wanted to make the case that we can be fluent with just a few words, by showing someone walking around town in Prague with limited Czech.
 This was supposed to prove that one doesn’t need many words to exchange pleasantries with shopkeepers, and thus one can be fluent with few words.
 But is this fluency?
 I don’t think so.
 Do you?

 There are different ways of measuring levels of proficiency in a language.
 Perhaps the best general reference point is the European Common Framework of Reference which divides proficiency into six levels from A1, A2, B1, B2, C1 and C2.
 In my view, B2 is the level where you are fluent.
 If you look at the summary description below you will see that this level, sort of advanced intermediate, is actually quite high.
 It means you understand most situations, and can express yourself on a wide variety of subjects, albeit with mistakes.

 The key points of this level are as follows.

 - Can understand the main ideas of complex text on both concrete and abstract topics, including technical discussions in their field of specialization.

 - Can interact with a degree of fluency and spontaneity that makes regular interaction with native speakers quite possible without strain for either party.

 - Can produce clear, detailed text on a wide range of subjects and explain a viewpoint on a topical issue giving the advantages and disadvantages of various options.

 Reading and fluency